ZahariCheyrekov/movies-now/README.md

 5. Type `npm i` to install all modules that are listed on `package.json` file and their dependencies.
 6. Type `npm start` to run the project in the browser.
 It will start on `http://localhost:3000`, but you can change it to another if necessary.
 Type `y` to do it.
 7. Explore Movies Now.

+# User movies

+- The registered users can create movies they love.
+- They can explore the movies they added and also the other movies created by different users.
+- They can create movie by navigating to create page or simply by going to `/create`.